White Leg Prawn

 Europe is a major market for warm water prawns, with Spain, France, Italy, the UK, Belgium, Germany, and the Netherlands accounting for 90% (€3.3 billion) of the total frozen prawn import value in 20144, 5.

-Warm water prawns are the number one shellfish species in Great British retail (i.e. in England, Scotland and Wales).
-Although consumers often see all types of prawns as the same, over the past 20 years the consumption of warm water prawns has significantly increased and overtaken that of wild captured cold water North Atlantic prawns such as Pandalus borealis.
-Warm water prawns such as vannamei and monodon are favoured for their size and meatiness, and perceived to offer better value than smaller prawns.
+Our domestic seafood market is complex mix of products from wild caught and farmed species, including warm water prawns, which are the number one shellfish species in Great British retail (i.e. in England, Scotland and Wales).
+Although consumers often see all types of prawns as the same, over the past 20 years the consumption of farmed warm water prawns has significantly increased.

 Modern warm water prawn farming began in the 1960s, became a significant industry in the 1990s, and has since grown rapidly across the world.
 Farms are generally located on or near the coast, and use brackish water in their ponds.